sensu/sensu-docs/content/sensu-core/2.0/enterprise/licensing.md

 ## Installing and renewing your license

 The license file will be provided as a JSON file, which should be saved on your local computer.
-We will then use `sensuctl` to upload it to Sensu Backend:
+We will then use `sensuctl` to upload it to the Sensu Backend:

 ```
 sensuctl license install -f license.json